Set up the event website

 - Open the General tab and find the Key information section.

 - The Event URL field here shows the address of the website for this event.
-This URL is provided automatically if you're using the event website that was installed together with Dynamics 365 for Marketing, but if you're hosting the site somewhere else, you (or another user) must mark the Custom event URL check box and specify this value as required.
+This URL is provided automatically if you're using the event website that was installed together with Dynamics 365 Marketing, but if you're hosting the site somewhere else, you (or another user) must mark the Custom event URL check box and specify this value as required.
 Select the globe button at the edge of this field to open the URL.

 The URL for any specific event takes the following form: